Cronartium ribicola: White Pine Blister Rust

 "White pine blister rust, caused by the rust fungus Cronartium ribicola, is a textbook example of a heteroecious rust fungus.
 Its life cycle, symptoms, and climatic requirements are typical of most native western rust fungi.

 "Hosts—C. ribicola can infect nearly all white pines and is restricted to this group.
-Its native North American hosts are eastern white pine (Pinus strobus), western white pine (P. monticola), sugar pine (P. lambertiana), limber pine (P. flexilis), whitebark pine (P. albicaulis), bristlecone pine (P. aristata and P. longaeva), foxtail pine (P. balfouriana), and Mexican white pine (P. strobiformis).
-In addition, it infects all species of the genus Ribes, its alternate host.
+Its native North American hosts are eastern white pine (Pinus strobus), western white pine (P. monticola), sugar pine (P. lambertiana), limber pine (P. flexilis), whitebark pine (P. albicaulis), Rocky Mountain bristlecone pine (P. aristata, foxtail pine (P. balfouriana), and Mexican white pine (P. strobiformis).
+In addition, it infects all species of the genus Ribes, its alternate host."

 "Distribution and damage—The disease was introduced into North America in the early 1900's on seedlings of eastern white pine grown in Europe.
 It was not native to Europe, however, but is believed to have been introduced into that continent from Asia.
 Its introduction to North America resulted in one of our most serious outbreaks on conifers.
 White pine blister rust is now widely found in northeastern United States, the Lake States, and the West.
 In was introduced into British Columbia in 1910 and has spread from there throughout most white pine regions of Washington, Idaho, Montana, Wyoming, Oregon, and California.